 The aurora borealis is a stunning natural phenomenon that blows away anyone lucky enough to catch a glimpse of it.
 Science says it is the result of sun particles colliding with the Earth's atmosphere, but Icelandic legends say the magical lights are angels dancing in the sky!
 This spectacular natural light show is usually associated with Europe's most northern countries like Iceland, Sweden, and Denmark, where it's most visible.

-If you missed the live show, don't worry.
 Click on for dazzling photos of the phenomena and learn all about the aurora borealis.